acpo/PiSpec20_LED_stellarnet/README.md

 I wrote this on a Raspberry Pi 3b+.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 The LED requires building a small circuit to allow pulse width modulation of the LED for brightness control.
 The schematic is below.
 I built this on a Pi-topPROTO board which made it even easier.
 ![schematic of PWM circuit for Raspberry Pi](https://github.com/acpo/PiSpec20_LED_stellarnet/blob/master/LEDCIRCUIT.png)
 ## Libraries
-pyusb 1.0.0a3
+- pyusb 1.0.0a3
-numpy
+- numpy
-python-matplotlib
+- python-matplotlib
-json
+- json
-python-requests
+- python-requests
-curl
+- curl
-python-flask
+- python-flask
-python-virtualenv
+- python-virtualenv
-Tkinter
+- Tkinter
-pigpio
+- pigpio
 ## Files to install
-/etc/udev/rules.d/99-local.rules needs to be created or updated to include rules for StellarNet devices.
+- /etc/udev/rules.d/99-local.rules needs to be created or updated to include rules for StellarNet devices.
 Otherwise you would need to run as root to get USB access.
 ## Other Hardware
-a USB connected StellarNet spectrometer
+- a USB connected StellarNet spectrometer
+- a PWM circuit.
 The easiest way to do this would be on a Raspberry Pi since it has PWM pins ready to use.
 Other prototyping platfoms (Arduino, etc.) could be adapted easily.
 From a 'standard' PC, a PWM circuit can be attached by USB (Yocto, etc.)
 ## How to Help
 I don't write in Python for a living, nor particularly do a lot of programming.
 And it shows in the code.
 This is also a work in progress.
 If you wish to contribute please contact me.